 The Donegal Music Education Partnership (DMEP) provides instrumental/vocal tuition in all genres of music (classical, jazz, traditional, rock/pop) at reasonable rates to children and young adults.
 We can also hire out instruments.
 Pupils of the DMEP can join an ensemble or choir to help develop their musical and social skills.

-Group and individual tuition is offered in a range of instruments with the timing of lessons being largely during after school hours and on Saturdays.
-This tuition is largely held in the network of schools, colleges and centres operated by our parent organisation, Donegal Education and Training Board.
-Some of our main performing groups are based in Letterkenny, and we have junior choirs based in Dungloe and Carrick.
+Group and individual lessons are offered in a range of instruments.
+Most lessons are after school hours and on Saturdays.
+This tuition is largely held in the network of schools, colleges and centres operated by our parent organisation, Donegal ETB.
+Most of our main performing groups are based in Letterkenny.
+We have a junior choir in Dungloe.
 We try and facilitate music tuition in all areas of the county.

 We’re a busy organisation!

 We have more than thirty tutors on the books, mostly part-time.
 The conductor and composer Vincent Kennedy from Dublin is the conductor of our Donegal Youth Orchestra.
 During the year we’ll organise many concerts, performances, examinations, masterclasses and more, in partnership with the wider music and arts community on the island of Ireland.